timurxyz/npm-spawner/README.md

 * This module uses no dependencies except Node itself.
 The small code is simple to review.
 * The functionality it opens up may have serious security implications so implement carefully and submit for code review by a competent person (eg. security engineer/champion or pentester).
 * If the use case remains within the frame of local CLI then exposing utilities/scripts via this code will not extend the existing risks (as compared to the user launching codes via npm/node directly).
-* If this code bridges access to the machine hosted scripts (running with local user privileges) from a webinterface available from the outside then containment (jailing), strict user authentication and security code review is necessary.
+* If this code bridges access to machine hosted scripts (running with local user privileges) from a webinterface available remotely then containment (jailing), strict user authentication, access controls and continuous security code-review is necessary.

+### Edge cases
+* When used in an ``CommonJS`` app/module do import from ``'npm-spawner/lib/index-cjs.cjs'``.
+See the corresponding point in the Explainer section above. ``index-cjs.cjs`` is a self-contained bundle (see kitchen details in the ``package.json``), so this supposedly prevents the 'dual package hazard', see also https://nodejs.org/api/packages.html#dual-package-hazard.
+* May tsc be complaining like ``Could not find a declaration file for module 'npm-spawner/lib/index-cjs.cjs'.`` then it's likely that your code tries to load cjs in esm mode.
+* May ``esbuild`` drop a warning ``Top-level "this" will be replaced with undefined since this file is an ECMAScript module`` try using ``--define:this=globalThis`` option like ``esbuild ./src/app.ts --bundle --outfile=./bin/app.js --platform=node --format=esm --define:this=globalThis``.

 ### Useful stuff
 * ``import * as path from 'path';``